ReliSA/STePSEnHECs-PaCt/References.md

 [BEE'08] Beecham, Sarah and Baddoo, Nathan and Hall, Tracy and Robinson, Hugh and Sharp, Helen.
 "Motivation in Software Engineering: A Systematic Literature Review".
 In Information and Software Technology.
 Elsevier, 2008.
 Vol. 50, issue 9-10, pages 860-878.

+[BER'06] Bergin, Joseph.
+"Active learning and feedback patterns: version 4."
+In Proceedings of the 2006 conference on Pattern languages of programs.
+2006.
+Pages 1-6.

 [[BER'24]](catalogue/publications/ber24/ber24.md) Bertels, Anja and Deimel, Dominik.
 "Improving Coding Workshops: A Pattern Collection".
 In Proceedings of the 29th European Conference on Pattern Languages of Programs, People, and Practices.
 Association for Computing Machinery, New York, NY, USA, July 2024.
 Pages 1-9.

 [COP'05] Coplien, James O. and Harrison, Neil.
 "Organizational patterns of agile software development".
 Pearson Prentice Hall, 2005.
 Vol. 160.